-The following template provides guidance to countries to provide verification documents to the RVC through the NVC.
+The following template provides guidance to countries to provide verification documents to the Regional Verification Committee (RVC) through the National Verification Committee (NVC).
 Countries are encouraged to analyse and present data in whatever format they feel is most appropriate to fully describe and communicate the status of measles and rubella elimination along the lines of evidence of measles/rubella elimination.

-[A detailed hyperlinked Table of Contents for the template can be inserted on the page following this.]

 Executive summary